gani1000/sortingVisualizer/README.md

 # sortingVisualizer algorithms using react.js

-sortingVisualizer algorithms using react.js

 project isn't complete yet, only bubleSort is working right now!